Tutorial to build ODA-Component from Open-API Reference Implementation

 You can also view the component API endpoint in kubectl:

-If you navigate to the root or the API (in a web browser or in postman), you should see the entrypoint of the API:
+If you navigate to the root or the API (in a web browser or in postman), you should see the entrypoint of the API.
+You may need to create a port forwarding on the product inventory component in your canvas:

-If you navigate to the developer-ui, you shold see the swagger-ui tool:
+If you navigate to the developer-ui, you should see the swagger-ui tool:

 This is the last step.
-You would have succesffully deployed an ODA Component unto an ODA Canvas environment!
+You would have successfully deployed an ODA Component unto an ODA Canvas environment!

 Directory Structure